Schevell/Cyberpunk-Retribution/README.md

 - Start location: Slums
 - Start Time: 2099
 - **Blurb:**
   Ava/Ravion grows up in a cyberpunk slum.
-In the eraly game, Ava/Ravion's friends and parents are killed by some sort of gang.
+In the eraly game, Ava/Ravion's friends and parents are killed by some sort of        gang/Bounty Hunters.
+The protagonist seeks retribution, so he/she becomes a bounty hunter him/herself to gain money and        power to eliminate the gang that killed their parents.
+The player can choose between staying on the bloody bounty hunter       path or finally settle down somewhere.
+In both options a plottwist, which is still in preparation, will occur.
-  <marquee>niggas</marquee>
+- Through the mainstory, the player will be able to participate in minigames and optional quests.

 ### Screenshots
 - Viewing Screenshots is not possible yet
 ---